alextaujenis/code-challenge/README.md

 made to reduce the scope and deliver a complete solution within the allotted time.
 Here are the things that were considered but saved for later.

-- [ ] Seed the database with birds
 - [ ] Provide descriptive errors for each endpoint
 - [ ] Implement RuboCop for project linting
 - [ ] Implement Simplecov for test coverage